yfwang09/ShElastic/README.md

 [![Twitter](https://img.shields.io/twitter/follow/pyshtools.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=pyshtools)
 -->

+This is a copy of our GitLab repository (https://gitlab.com/micronano_public/ShElastic).
+We create this copy to add Colab support for our examples.

 ShElastic is a python package of the numerical method that solves linear elasticity problem with displacement or traction boundary conditions on _spherical_ _interface_.
 The method is can be applied to both spherical void and solid sphere problem.
 The method is applied originally to solve spherical void problem of void-dislocation interaction in an infinite medium [1], and recently applied to solid sphere problem in cell-hydrogel interaction for measuring forces of the biological cell [2].

 ### FEATURES ###